 Tests (60%): Two tests will be given during the semester.
 Tests will determine 60% (30% each) of your final average.
-The tests will begin promptly at 4:30 pm and ends at 5:30 pm.
 If you arrive late you will not be given extra time to complete the test.
 Failure to attend a test results in the assignment of a zero for that test grade.
-Tests are typically composed of two portions: 10 multiple choice questions (40 points) and 4 exercises (60 points).
 There are no make-ups for missed tests

 Final Exam (30%): The final exam is comprehensive of the course material covered during the semester.
 The exam will determine 30% of your final average.
-Typically final exams are composed of two portions: 15 multiple choice questions (60 points) and 5 exercises (40 points).
-There will be no makeup of the final exam.
 Failure to attend the final exam results in the assignment of a zero for the final grade.